 Nearly 50 young people who either live or go to school at Chailey are now making use of Eyegaze.
 Keep an eye out for more news of young people who, like Raihana, are enjoying the benefits of Eyegaze.

-A huge thank you to all of our supporters who helped to make this possible including everyone who supported the Big Give Christmas Challenge 2018; Sunninghill Construction; E3; Buxted Construction; The DM Thomas Foundation, The Richard Radcliffe Charitable Trust; The Alchemy Foundation; The Peter Stormonth Darling Charitable Trust; Hays Travel Foundation; The Rotary Club of The Pantiles and individual donors.
+A huge thank you to all of our supporters who helped to make this possible including everyone who supported the Big Give Christmas Challenge 2018; Sunninghill Construction; E3; Buxted Construction; The DM Thomas Foundation, The Richard Radcliffe Charitable Trust; The Alchemy Foundation; The Peter Stormonth Darling Charitable Trust; Hays Travel Foundation; The Rotary Club of The Pantiles; The Tim Henman Foundation and individual donors.